DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 I found the correct lib-abi-mpich to include by loading the following:

-module load LUMI/24.03
-module load craype-x86-trento
-module load PrgEnv-amd
-module load craype-accel-amd-gfx90a
-module load rocm
+module load LUMI/24.03 craype-x86-trento PrgEnv-amd craype-accel-amd-gfx90a rocm

 And then checking e.g. 'which mpicc' and ldd on new/missing '.so' files.